O'Brien says Texans have discussed signing Kaepernick - News 12 Now

 HOUSTON (AP) — Houston Texans coach Bill O’Brien says he and general manager Rick Smith have discussed signing Colin Kaepernick in the wake of last week’s season-ending injury to Deshaun Watson.

-When pressed on whether they have specifically discussed adding Kaepernick he said: “Oh yeah, everybody gets discussed.”
+O’Brien was then pressed on whether they have specifically discussed about adding Kaepernick.

+“Oh yeah, everybody gets discussed,” he said.
+“Is that a problem?
+Isn’t that the way most teams do it.
+People seem shocked by that.”

 Kaepernick, the former 49ers quarterback, began the national anthem protest movement by kneeling last season.
 He remains unsigned and has filed a complaint that team owners colluded against him because of the protests, which are aimed at police brutality against African-Americans and other social justice issues.